dev4press/archivespress/readme.txt

 First official version

 == Screenshots ==
-1. Examples for the Dates Archives Index Shortcode
+1. Examples for the Dates Archives Index
-2. Examples for the Author Archives Index Shortcode
+2. Examples for the Author Archives Index
-3. Examples for the Terms Archives Index Shortcode
+3. Examples for the Terms Archives Index